LeireChavarri/Danfoss-Data-Science-Challenge/DataScienceChallenge_Description.md

-Please send us your problem resolution to leire.chavarri@danfoss.com and tell us:
+Please submit your problem resolution preferably in pdf format to https://forms.gle/CYt5aQ6C2rLxJAFTA and tell us:
 - how you solved it and what methods you have applied.
 Visualizations are a plus!
 - What other data driven techniques can be implemented to reduce the consumption of the building further?

+Contact email: leire.chavarri@danfoss.com

 *The conference is scheduled to take place from June 13th to 15th.
-The selection of the winner will be based on the veracity of the response, the comprehensiveness of the methodology described, and the effectiveness of supporting visualizations.
+The selection of the winner will be based on the veracity of the response, the comprehensiveness of the methodology described, and the effectiveness of supporting visualizations.*